 When you head off on the house-hunting trip, ensure that your mobile phone contract doesn’t have extortionate roaming charges for calling home.
 It might be cheaper to take an unlocked phone with you and buy a local SIM card.

-After you have signed the rental contract, go into the local telecommunications shop and enquire about signing up for phone/mobile/wifi services.
+After you have signed the rental contract, go into the local telecommunications shop and inquire about signing up for phone/mobile/wifi services.
 Depending on the country, this may be possible before you move.
 Often it can take a couple of weeks before the wifi is connected, so if you can do this in advance of your arrival, it is a great advantage.
 This also means that when you arrive with the kids, you won’t spend weeks hearing ‘but WHY don’t we have internet yet?!!’, and you can unpack in peace as they watch YouTube videos or chat with friends back home on Snapchat.

-New regulation within EU has cracked down on roaming charges, making it less expensive to use your mobile phone in other EU countries.
+New regulation within the EU has cracked down on roaming charges, making it less expensive to use your mobile phone in other EU countries.
 Check that your new contract enables you to use your minutes/data when you visit home or other countries.
 Some contracts include cheap calls to specific countries – in times of internet calling, this is no longer quite as important but can be handy to have.

 Various apps enable you to stay in touch with friends and family back home, using your mobile data allowance or wifi to message or even call home.
 Apple gadget users can use FaceTime and iMessage; to chat or phone with those on Android, the app Whatsapp is incredibly useful – or even Facebook messenger.